diemol/frontend_testing/add-item-to-shopping-cart/js-protractor/README.md

-### Selenium WebDriver example in JavaScript with Mocha and Chai
+### Selenium WebDriver example in JavaScript with Protractor

 #### Environment Setup